The Complete Guide

 Personal Injury Marketing: The Complete Guide to Channels, Budgets & Measurement

-Most PI firms spend $100K–$750K every month on marketing — and cannot tell you which dollar produced which signed case.
+Most PI firms spend $100K–$750K every month on marketing — and the biggest opportunity in PI today is knowing exactly which dollar produced which signed case.
 This is the measurement-first guide to planning, running, and proving personal injury marketing at a firm serious about ROI.

 80%